foxdonut/meiosis/docs/lessons/router-overview.md

 `meiosis-router` can be set up to work one of two modes:

-- Hash mode: uses the browser's location hash for the route.
+- Hash Mode: uses the browser's location hash for the route.
 The hash-bang, `#!`, is used as a route prefix.
 This is the default mode.
-- History mode: uses routes directly in the URL.
+- History Mode: uses routes directly in the URL.
 When using this mode, you must provide server-side support to respond to route requests.

 When setting up `meiosis-router`, we provide a mapping that associates route paths to strings that